 Infants and children are more at risk of choking.
 They are the most to be cared for while eating because they are still learning and a small obstruction can lead to choking.
 In this situation, any parents would go nulled but acting calm and right approach of first aid can’t harm your little child.

 Abdominal thrusts can not be applied to a child, so what to do if an infant is choking?
-To clear the airway of a choking infant younger than age 1:
+To clear the airway of a choking baby younger than age 1:

 - Sit and hold the baby facedown, rest your forearm on your thigh, and hold the infant’s chin and jaw to support the head.